evolvereix/vscode-javascript-snippets/README.md

 ### Suggestions

+- Install `Control Snippets` VS Code extensions.
+Open Command Palette writer `Control Snippets` and disable **JavaScript Snippets** from extensions.
-Add `"editor.snippetSuggestions": "top"` to your user settings to see these snippets on top in the suggestion popover.
+- Add `"editor.snippetSuggestions": "inline"` to your user settings to see these snippets on top in the suggestion popover.

 ## Snippets